B-UMMI/chewBBACA_tutorial/README.md

 The execution times reported in this tutorial were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
 Using a computer with less powerful specifications can greatly increase the duration of the analyses.

 The commands used in this tutorial assume that the working directory is the top-level directory of the cloned repository, `.../chewBBACA_tutorial/`.
 The commands should be modified if they are executed from a different working directory.
+We have included the expected results for each section in the `expected_results` folder for reference (each subfolder has the name of one of the sections).

 ## Schema creation